In Lebanese town, mounting trash shows strain of refugees

-BAR ELIAS, LEBANON (Reuters) - At the entrance of a rural town in Lebanon's Bekaa valley, a blue sign says "Welcome to Bar Elias, population 50,000" but in the past six years, that number has more than doubled with Syrians seeking shelter from the war across the border.
+BAR ELIAS, LEBANON, March 31 (Reuters) - At the entrance of a rural town in Lebanon's Bekaa valley, a blue sign says "Welcome to Bar Elias, population 50,000" but in the past six years, that number has more than doubled with Syrians seeking shelter from the war across the border.

 "They are our guests," said Mayor Mawas Araji.
 "But we don't have the capacity to serve them as we should."